WeConnectArchive/waltz-SDK-example/Android/README.md

 ## User informations

-The user have to be logged in to use it.
+The user has to be logged in to use it.

-Get user infos from JWT.
+Get user info from the JWT.
 The JWT contains the user's Uid, first name, last name and email.

 	WaltzSDK.getInstance().getJwt()